apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

 ### Overwrite options:

+Specify the aspects of the request to be overwritten, and the values they should be set to.

 - **overwriteRequestPathVariables (Array)** :

   Array of key/value pairs to overwrite in the Postman Request Path Variables.

   - **key (String)** : The key that will be targeted in the request Path variables to overwrite/extend.
-  - **value (String)** : The value that will be used to overwrite/extend the value in the request path variable OR use the [Postman Dynamic variables](https://learning.Postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{$randomInt}}`.
-Supports also templating to generate variable names.
+  - **value (String)** : The value that specified Path variable should be set to.
+May be: will be used to overwrite/extend the value in the request path variable OR
+    - a [Postman Dynamic Variable](https://learning.Postman.com/docs/writing-scripts/script-references/variables-list/), such as `{{$guid}}` or `{{{$randomInt}}}`.
+    - a Postman Environment variable name specified using [Template Expressions](#template-expressions), such as '{{\<tag>Id}}'.
+    - a static string variable such as "foobar"
-  - **overwrite (Boolean true/false | Default: true)** : Overwrites the request path variable value OR attach the value to the original request Path variable value.
+  - **overwrite (Boolean true/false | Default: true)** : Overwrites the default request path variable as specified in examples defined in the OpenAPI specification, OR if no example was provided, attach the value to the original request Path variable value.
   - **remove (Boolean true/false | Default: false)** : Removes the targeted request path variable from Postman.
   - **insert (Boolean true/false | Default: true)** : Insert additional the request path variable in Postman that are not present in OpenAPI.
   - **description (String)** : Optional, Overwrites the request path variable description in Postman.

-You also the options to "overwriteRequestQueryParams", "overwriteRequestBody", "overwriteRequestHeaders", see the [Portman readme](https://github.com/apideck-libraries/portman) for more details.
+The "overwriteRequestQueryParams", "overwriteRequestBody", "overwriteRequestHeaders", see the [Portman readme](https://github.com/apideck-libraries/portman) or the [Overwrite Request Body example](#overwriterequestbody-syntax) for more details.

 ## Example explained